-California Baptist University is incorporated under the laws of the State of California as a university of arts and sciences authorized to grant the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of Applied Theology, Bachelor of Business Administration, Master of Arts, Master of Science, Master of Business Administration, and Master of Music.
+California Baptist University is incorporated under the laws of the State of California as a university of arts and sciences authorized to grant the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Applied Theology, Master of Arts, Master of Science, Master of Business Administration, Master of Music and Master of Public Administration.

-California Baptist University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC)\.
+California Baptist University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).
 The School of Business at California Baptist University is nationally accredited by the Association of Collegiate Business Schools and Programs.
 Additionally, the School of Music at California Baptist University is accredited by the National Association of Schools of Music.
 California Baptist University is approved for teacher education by the State of California Commission on Teacher Credentialing.